Seven Years of Night

-Seven Years of Night is a 2018 South Korean action drama film directed by Choo Chang-min, starring Ryu Seung-ryong, Jang Dong-gun, Song Sae-byeok and Go Kyung-pyo.
+Seven Years of Night is a 2018 South Korean action drama film directed by Choo Chang-min, starring Ryu Seung-ryong, Jang Dong-gun, Song Sae-byeok and Ko Kyung-pyo.
 The film is based on Jung Yoo-jung's novel of the same name.
 It was released on March 28, 2018.

 Plot

 The story of a man who plots revenge against the son of his daughter's murderer over a period of seven years.